NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_docstrings_org_api.md

-# Write Docstrings and Organize the APIs
+# Organize APIs and Write Docstrings

 Docstrings for all structs, methods, and functions belong in the public or internal APIs, organized under the [Reference](https://diataxis.fr/reference/) section in Diataxis organization.
-Refer to this page particularly while editing existing Sienna docstrings and APIs for guidance on common problems in our existing documentation.
+Refer to this page particularly while editing Sienna docstrings and APIs for guidance on common problems in our existing documentation.

 ## Prepare